 SPF, DKIM & DMARC Domain Authentication Guide

 There are several steps you must take to set up the authentication of your email sender domain.
 This step is needed to maintain email deliverability, and your email reputation is in good condition, because these 3 things can affect your delivery if not done immediately.
-You can read more about the SPF and DKIM here.

 In this article you will learn how to configure domain verification so that you can send marketing emails.
 In general, all steps to configure domain verification are almost the same on multiple server domains.